OmarElayat/ESP8266_LCD_and_HC-SR04_interfaceWith_PIC16F877A/README.md

 ```

   * This line sends 1 in mid column and 0 in short and long columns to the scenario "vD37CDB3DB961DB1"
-  * Note: In my scenario im sending 122 bytes/request. you will need to recalculate this for your scenario
+  * In my scenario im sending 122 bytes/request. you will need to recalculate this for your scenario as well

 **Disclosure: The header file of the project was built on the Aswinth-raj/PIC_ESP8266-Sending-mail project header file**